For many of us, the first question that comes to mind when we discover we’re pregnant is “can we afford it?”

 There are obviously a lot of things to think about, but as a soon-to-be-mum, often the most pressing is the possibility of being a stay at home mum, even for a short while.

-The benefits of staying home with your baby are numerous so here are some tips to make it happen.
+The benefits of staying home with your baby are numerous and well documented, so here are some tips to on how to afford staying home with baby so you can make it happen.

-Do the maths on how much you’ll save staying home, it might surprise you.
+Do the math on how much you’ll save staying home, it might surprise you.

 You get a fair amount of warning that a baby’s arrival is imminent and if you’re feeling well and have no pressing health issues, working as normal is the best way to prepare your finances.

-Use the time before baby arrives to get ready for a change in finances – you could try out living completely on one income if you’re a two-income couple.
+Use the time before baby arrives to get ready for a change in the way you manage your money – you could try out living completely on one income if you’re a two-income couple.

 Contact your utility provider and see if you can pay extra in advance towards future bills.
 Suppliers like Powershop make it easy to buy power packs months in the future.